 Here’s a quick video of me finding dead weight and setting up the daily report inside AdWords.

-In our Free PPC Audit we'll take a look at your account and give you information about things you can do to improve - including wasted spend.
+Let us take a look at your account and give you information about things you can do to improve - including wasted spend.

 ADWORDS SCRIPTS TO ALERT YOU FOR 404 PAGES AND OUT OF STOCK ALERT

 We’ve been using AdWords Scripts for years, and the ones inside Optmyzr allows us to add a layer of customization and dependability that is usually lacking in free AdWords Scripts you find online.

 For the purpose of saving money and preventing wasted spend, we’re going to focus on a script that ping your website.
 When it pings your website, it will check for HTTP 404 errors, and even scan on-page text for terms like “out of stock”.
 If it identifies any errors or warning on the page, it will pause the ad group and notify you.
 This saves money, saves your quality score, and saves you the headache of having to send traffic to a 404 page or out of stock product.

 Side Note: Optmyzr also has a sitelink URL check, too.

 So far, we’ve covered a lot of bases.
 We’ll be notified the second something becomes unprofitable, whether it be a PLA or a keyword or an ad group.
 We’ve already made massive strides.

 What about when something begins to trend downwards ever so slightly?
 The ROI savings of catching something like this earlier can save you money – as well as the headache of trying to figure out the exact moment when something started trending downwards.